Hasandev08/Interview-questions/Interview.md

 ```
 There is no difference between the access modifiers and access specifiers.
 They both are same.
 The access
 modifiers is just a new term used instead of access specifiers.
-Acces modifiers are the keywords i.e., private, protected, public
+Access modifiers are the keywords i.e., private, protected, public
 ```

 ## 6- Find the distinct characters from string in O(n)